 People love this quintessential neighborhood sushi bar, in Tangletown, with the unpretentious vibe (read: good for families) and a a chef who can tailor the omakase to his devotees.
 The menu can happily veer into more adventurous territory than the above may lead you to expect.

 This ancient Japantown hole-in-the-wall has been rediscovered by a new generation, which prizes its Friday lunch ramen (gone by 12:30pm) and its unassuming way with sushi, including really lush nigiri.
 There’s no sign; just look for the line.

 Hajime Sato cares about the environment, so his West Seattle sushi bar features only sustainable fish.
 Thankfully he also cares about flavor, so he has tricks: Subbing namagi (made of catfish) for unagi, and so forth.
 In general, look for smaller and more local species of fish than you’ll find elsewhere.

-The affordable, delectable sushi and chirashi bowls (sashimi over rice) explain the forever line out front of this old-school Wallingford favorite, which expanded into Factoria four years ago, and this month opens in Chinatown.
+The affordable, delectable sushi and chirashi bowls (sashimi over rice) explain the forever line out front of this old-school Wallingford favorite, which expanded into Factoria years ago, and more recently into Chinatown—International District.
 (Psst: With plans for lunch delivery.)